Changing Access Security on Securable Objects

-Windows Server 2003 and Windows XP: The GetSD and SetSD methods in the __SystemSecurity class allow you to change the namespace security.
+Windows Server 2003: The GetSD and SetSD methods in the __SystemSecurity class allow you to change the namespace security.
 However, these methods only use the binary byte array form of the security descriptor, which is difficult to manipulate.
 You can call methods in the BinarySDToWin32SD or BinarySDToSDDL methods in the Win32_SecurityDescriptorHelper class to convert the binary descriptor to an instance of Win32_SecurityDescriptor or to Security Descriptor Definition Language (SDDL).

-Windows Server 2003 and Windows XP: In script or Visual Basic use the procedure described in Securing WMI Namespaces to change the security of a namespace.
+Windows Server 2003: In script or Visual Basic use the procedure described in Securing WMI Namespaces to change the security of a namespace.

 - Registry keys

 Starting with Windows Vista, you can secure registry keys so that they cannot be changed by unauthorized users.
 The StdRegProv class has the GetSecurityDescriptor and SetSecurityDescriptor methods.
 These methods return and write Win32_SecurityDescriptor objects.

 Windows Server 2003: The GetSecurityDescriptor and SetSecurityDescriptor methods in the StdRegProv class are not available.
 You can call the CheckAccess method in StdRegProv to determine if a user has access to a registry key.